|

 3. Risk of blood transfusion in a hospital setting following surgery performed at ASC.

-No matter where a surgery is performed, complications are always a risk.
+Post-operative complications are always a surgery risk.
 Surgeons understand that each patient that goes into surgery will have a certain amount of blood loss.
-The risk for surgery centers is they cannot perform a blood transfusion if necessary, a patient would have to be transported to a traditional hospital setting.
+The risk for surgery centers is they cannot perform a blood transfusion if necessary.
+If a patient needed a blood transfusion, they would be transported to a hospital.

-When recovering, prescribing pharmaceutical medical to assist with DVT prevention causes excess bleeding that isn’t associated directly with the surgery.
+Surgeons can prescribe anticoagulant medications to help prevent blood clots during recovery.
+But, a side effect of these medications is excess bleeding that isn’t associated directly with the surgery.
 When there is blood loss, it’s not always known where the blood will end up.
 If it’s pooling into a joint, it will cause pain and swelling, decreasing mobilization, and increasing risk of DVT.

 Another way to ensure patient safety is to administer patient surveys often.
 While this is an extra added task for surgery centers, there are software options to help automate post-operative surveys and help gather patient data quickly.
 This practice can alert surgeons if a patient is in distress or needs an additional evaluation.
 Surgery centers that use PRO-MAPP for post-surgical surveys have seen up to 90% survey completion rate from patients.